World Series highlight film

 The 1943 World Series between the New York Yankees and St. Louis Cardinals was the first to have an accompanying World Series highlight film.
 Initially, the films were created as gifts to troops fighting in World War II, to give them a brief recap of baseball action back home.
-This is a tradition that still persists.

 Narration

 Lew Fonseca worked on World Series highlight films from their inception in 1943 through 1969, as an editor and director, and narrated the World Series films from 1949 to 1953 and 1955-58 (Jack Brickhouse narrated the 1954 World Series film.)
 Television sportscaster Bob Costas wrote of Fonseca's narration: "[his] vocal stylings were somewhat less than mellifluous, but still endlessly entertaining."

 Chuck Thompson was the narrator of the official 1966 World Series highlight film jointly produced by both major leagues.

 Curt Gowdy was the narrator of several Red Sox highlight films during his tenure in Boston which described the season in depth along with its key moments; this would lead to him eventually narrating World Series highlight films during his time with NBC (1968–1974, '77).